The following table lists the system requirements for deploying Phoenix CloudCache.

 The optimum deployment for Phoenix CloudCache depends on the size and amount of activity that you expect your Phoenix setup to handle.
 In most cases, we recommend that you analyze your organization’s needs to determine the aspects described in this section.

-Note: For assistance with setting up Phoenix CloudCache, contact the Druva Support team (firstname.lastname@example.org).
+Note: For assistance with setting up Phoenix CloudCache, contact the Druva Support.

 Phoenix CloudCache license comes bundled with the Enterprise and Elite editions.

-Note: Phoenix CloudCache is not available for Business edition.
+Note: Phoenix CloudCache is not available for the Business edition.

-We recommend that you install Phoenix CloudCache within the perimeter of each remote office location.
-A local installation of Phoenix CloudCache ensures that Phoenix agents can connect to Phoenix CloudCache via Local Area Network (LAN).
+Phoenix recommends installing Phoenix CloudCache within the perimeter of each remote office location.
+A local installation of Phoenix CloudCache ensures that Phoenix agents can connect to Phoenix CloudCache through Local Area Network (LAN).
 This ensures faster backups and restores to and from Phoenix CloudCache.